Online safety of the entire school is paramount.

 - To protect and educate pupils and staff in their use of technology

 - To have appropriate mechanisms to intervene and support any incident where appropriate

 - Content: being exposed to illegal, inappropriate or harmful material

 - Contact: being subjected to harmful online interaction with other users

 - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.

 A family agreement is a great way to start a conversation as a whole family about how the internet should be used safely and responsibly when online at home, at school or at a friend's house.
-To support parents in creating a family agreement Childnet International have put together some free advice and a helpful family agreement template for families to use as a starting point which you can download at the bottom of the page.
+To support parents in creating a family agreement Childnet International have put together some free advice.